Your documents are in the system.

 Discover and diagnose

-We spend the first week with your data, your existing pipeline if one exists, and the people who use the output.
-We document your corpus characteristics, query taxonomy, and current failure modes.
-If you have a working prototype we run it against adversarial and edge-case questions to find exactly where it breaks before we redesign anything.
+We spend the first week with your data, your existing pipeline, and the people who use the output, documenting corpus characteristics, query taxonomy, and failure modes.
+Any working prototype is run against adversarial and edge-case questions to find where it breaks.

 2